 Whether you choose to have your audit conducted internally or externally, it is essential that you are aware of the process, and understand what you need to do to have it done effectively.

-Conducting a Safety Audit
+Health and Safety Audit

 The auditing process is very different than conducting a safety inspection.
 Inspections are designed to focus on a particular hazard or process that needs regular compliance testing.

-Health and Safety checklists are designed to give an overall understanding of how your staff and arrangements comply with current regulations.
+Numbers of Health and Safety checklists are designed to give an overall understanding of how your staff and arrangements comply with current regulations.
 Let’s look at the steps involved.

 Step 1 – Gather Documentation